n3odym3/Node-assistant/README.md

 - **`modules/`**
   Contains all the functional modules used by the program.
   Each module is placed in its own subfolder and **must be self-contained**, including all its dependencies and companion scripts.
-  While sharing code between modules is technically possible, it's **not recommended** — users may add or remove modules independently, and shared dependencies can lead to compatibility issues.
+  While sharing code between modules is technically possible, it's **not recommended**, users may add or remove modules independently, and shared dependencies can lead to compatibility issues.

 - **`resources/`**
   Holds additional assets such as fonts, icons, and other graphical elements.